What is 1,4-Dioxane in Cleaning Products?

 There are many ways we can do this, including:

-• Asking for non-toxic cleaning and laundry products to be used when staying in vacation rentals, hotels, and Airbnbs or looking for rentals that already offer this
+- Asking for human-safe cleaning and laundry products to be used when staying in vacation rentals, hotels, and Airbnbs or looking for rentals that already offer this

 The more of us who speak up, the faster this chemical by-product will disappear from our everyday lives.
 Never underestimate the power of the people to change the course of industry.